dabreegster/dabreegster.github.io/prose/dec2023/pt1_hk.md

 ### Context

-I didn't travel much at all growing up, and it took a while to leave the US.
+I didn't travel much at all growing up, or go outside the US much.
 But in 2019, in the middle of my 3 years of solo focusing on A/B Street, I took two month-long trips: one to attend a workshop by the founders of parkour (winding up in Paris, London, and Berlin) and another in Japan.
 Both times, my main record of the trips was a video mostly focused on parkour during the trips, but with plenty of b-roll ([Europe](https://www.youtube.com/watch?v=dlsyDEjyZc4), [Japan](https://www.youtube.com/watch?v=U6v06BqlOJU)).
 I wish I had travelled much more during 2018 and 2019, when I had the time and means.
 If I had known what 2020 would be...

 Then after moving to London at the end of 2021 and starting a job, I wasted most of my generous holiday time in 2022 (not counting Taiwan!).
 I wasn't used to being on a work schedule again, and I was used to reasoning about the puny 2 or 3 weeks from jobs in the US.
 So for 2023, I strategized a bit and decided to save most for the end of the year.
 Summer holidays are common in the UK, but the Europe heatwaves warded me off.
 It would be a winter trip instead, and I definitely wanted to return to Japan.